sergey-rubtsov/diff/README.md

 }
 ``

-The empty body in POST request will return error 406 "Not Acceptable"
+The empty body in POST request will return error 406 "Not Acceptable".

-If you try to GET and did not make any POST, you will receive error 404 "Not Found"
+If you try to GET and did not make any POST, you will receive error 404 "Not Found".

-If you try to GET and did only one POST, you will receive error 422 "Unprocessable Entity"
+If you try to GET and did only one POST, you will receive error 422 "Unprocessable Entity".